 While cross-sell and upsell are important to increase sales, there is a mechanism behind that determines what you should offer.
 By default, what you cross-sell and upsell should be something that is complementary to your main products.
 Just like a burger with fries and drinks.
 You don’t sell a supplement and then upsell to a gym membership.
 Instead, you can be selling a shaver, and upsell to a monthly subscription that you will send them a new shaver every month.

-The concept of bundling the offer is the most important in determining whether how many people will walk through your entire sales process and buy most things.
+The concept of bundling the offer is the most important in determining how many people will walk through your entire sales process and buy most things.
 You need to offer the right product at the right time.
 You don’t cross-sell and upsell in your email.
-Why cross-sell and upsell works is because people are in the hype of buying spree.
+Why cross-sell and upsell work is because people are under the hype of buying spree.
 Anything you present to them, they will be interested to buy.
 My sales process for these people is as below:

 - 2 steps sales page